karayabin/universe-snapshot/planets/ArrayStore/README.md

 The ArrayStore object has two methods:

-- store (array store), which stores an array to the storePath
+- store (array store), which stores an array to the storePath, and returns a boolean (whether or not the data could be stored)
 - retrieve, which returns an array